The challenge of caring for a family member who may not feel like family

 During one visit to the nursing home with my mother, my stepdad was very upset and bothered.
 I began to ask him what was bothering him.
 He doesn’t have the capability to communicate very much but at this particular time, he looked at me and told me he was afraid he was going to die.
 Knowing that this gentle, kind and Christian man knew he would be in a better place if he were to die, I asked him why he was afraid.
 After more questions, it became evident that he was afraid to leave my mother.
 After reassuring him that my mother would be taken care of, he relaxed and all was well.
 Needless to say, however, the emotions got to me.
 It is so hard to see your parents age.

 Peggy: My mother and stepfather were married when I was 11 years old so he raised me and my brother, who was 4 years younger than I was.
 This was his first marriage so there were no other children but my brother and myself.
 We did have many difficult strained times.
 It was only when I reached my adult years that I developed the loving, caring and respectful relationship I have with my stepfather.
-As an adult, I realised he had been the only father I would know and had always been there for me during my growing up years and in later years.
+As an adult, I realized he had been the only father I would know and had always been there for me during my growing up years and in later years.
 He is a wonderful grandfather to my daughters and they have a deep love for him.
 One has named a son after him and the other (if she has a boy this year) will probably follow with one of his names.
 He was the only child in his family, so we are the only family he has, except for distant, aged cousins.

 I would fight a buzz saw for him and he knows it.
 The satisfaction I get is that he knows I will do what is necessary to take care of him in the proper way.
 I get a deep satisfaction in knowing that I am doing the “very best” I know to do.

-Peggy: One of the problems I have faced with my caring role (not only for my stepfather but also now for my 85-year-old mother) is my family.
+Peggy: One of the problems I have faced with my caregiving role (not only for my stepfather but also now for my 85-year-old mother) is my family.
 They want their grandparents taken care of and my husband knows I must do what I have to do for them and do it alone, but they worry that I take on more than I should and that I let things bother me too much.
 As one of my daughters remarked, “I want my mother, too”.
 In the past, my caregiving had reached a “driving force” within me to make things “right and perfect” for both of them.
 It was an obsession for me to do so.

 Today, I try not to worry so much about them and try very hard not to let “the little things” bother me as much as they used to.
 There is no perfect solution to taking care of a loved one.
 We must try to handle the major problems and try not to solve every small problem.
 My main concern is for them to be as comfortable as possible; this is what I strive for.
 I also owe my children, husband and family a part of myself.
 I try not to feel any guilt in not being there.
 Mother is now in an independent living facility and I do not worry as much about her as before; she is in a good place and loves it.
 My stepdad is in the best facility we know of at this time and we are doing our best for him with his many problems.
 So I have a lot to be thankful for.